 Such withdrawals could be as a result of:

 The certificate shall be returned to ACL when ACL has informed the Client Organisation that the withdrawal of certification is completed.
-After the completion of the withdrawal of certification, the Client Organisation shall not display and text, images or other references that would mislead any interested parties.
+After the completion of the withdrawal of certification, the Client Organisation shall not display any text, images or other references that would mislead any interested parties.

-If the Client Organisation does not agree with the Lead Auditor’s recommendation following the completion of an audit then an appeal may be lodged by the Client Organisation by completing the relevant appeals form on the ACL website.
+If the Client Organisation does not agree with the Auditor’s recommendation following the completion of an audit then an appeal may be lodged by the Client Organisation by completing the relevant appeals form on the ACL website.
 Appeals submitted via the ACL website shall be directly distributed to top management and also the Chair of the Impartiality and Governance Committee.
 When making an appeal, it is important to disclose all relevant facts and information.

 Appeals will be heard by a sub-committee of the ACL Impartiality and Governance Committee.
 The sub-committee may hear evidence from the Client Organisation’s representative and the Lead Auditor.
 The decision of the sub-committee is final and binding on both the Client Organisation and ACL.
 No counterclaim will be permitted by either party.
 No costs for whatever reason, will be allowed for either party as a result of an appeal.